gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 ## Conclusion

 Cgo is rocky, but there are no real blocking issues, just lots of small pains.
-Half the cure if being aware of the ailment, as the saying goes.
+Half the cure is being aware of the ailment, as the saying goes.
 So armed with this knowledge, I wish you god speed with your Cgo projects!

 ## Addendum: the full code